adsurkasur/arsc-printing/README.md

-# Cetak Cepat Kuy - ARSC Printing Service
+# ARSC Printing - Cetak Dokumen Tanpa Antre

-A modern web application for campus printing services built with React, TypeScript, and Vite.
+A modern web application for campus printing services built with Next.js 16, React 19, TypeScript, and Tailwind CSS.

 ## About

-Cetak Cepat Kuy is a digital printing service platform developed for ARSC (Academic Resource and Service Center) that allows students and faculty to:
+ARSC Printing is a digital printing service platform developed for ARSC (Academic Resource and Service Center) that allows students and faculty to:

 - Upload documents for printing from anywhere
 - Track printing queue status in real-time